 What is a Terrestrial Ecosystem? - Definition, Examples & Types

 There are a variety of different ecosystems all over the world.
-In this lesson we will examine terrestrial ecosystems.
-This will allow us to gain an understanding of the living and nonliving factors that makeup these dynamic ecosystems.
+In this lesson, we will examine terrestrial ecosystems.
+This will allow us to gain an understanding of the living and non-living factors that makeup these dynamic ecosystems.

 Definition of Terrestrial Ecosystems

-An ecosystem is a collection of communities of both living and nonliving things that are interrelated.
-While many ecosystems exist on land and in the waters of the world; terrestrial ecosystems are those that are found only on land.
+An ecosystem is a collection of communities of both living and non-living things that are interrelated.
+While many ecosystems exist on land and in the waters of the world, terrestrial ecosystems are those that are found only on land.
 The biotic, or living things found in an ecosystem, include various life forms, such as plants and animals.
-The abiotic, or non-living things found in an ecosystem include the various land-forms and the climate.
+The abiotic, or non-living things found in an ecosystem, include the various land-forms and the climate.

 Types and Examples of Terrestrial Ecosystems

-While there have been many classification schemes developed over time it is now generally accepted that there are six types of terrestrial ecosystems.
+While there have been many classification schemes developed over time, it is now generally accepted that there are six types of terrestrial ecosystems.
 These include taiga, tundra, deciduous forest, grasslands, tropical rain forests, and deserts.

 Taigas are cold-climate forests found in the northern latitudes.
-Taigas are the world's largest terrestrial ecosystem and account for about 29% of the earth's forests.
+Taigas are the world's largest terrestrial ecosystem and account for about 29% of the Earth's forests.
 The largest taiga ecosystems are found in Canada and Russia.
 Taigas are known for their sub-arctic climate with extremely cold winters and mild summers.
 They primarily consist of coniferous trees, such as pines, although there are some other deciduous trees, such as spruce and elm, that have adapted to live in these areas that receive little direct sunlight for much of the year.
-Taigas are home to large herbivores such as moose, elk, and bison as well as omnivores such as bears.
+Taigas are home to large herbivores, such as moose, elk, and bison, as well as omnivores, such as bears.

-The tundra ecosystems of the world are primarily found north of the Arctic Circle.
+The tundra ecosystems of the world are found primarily north of the Arctic Circle.
 They consist of short vegetation and essentially no trees.
 The soil is frozen and covered with permafrost for a large portion of the year.
 Caribou, polar bears, and musk ox are some of the notable species who call the tundra home.

-Close your eyes and imagine walking through mountainous dunes of sand as the blistering sun parches your mouth as you search for water.
-This scene gives you a look at the final terrestrial ecosystem which is the desert.
+Close your eyes and imagine walking through mountainous dunes of sand as the blistering sun parches your mouth while you search for water.
+This scene gives you a look at the final terrestrial ecosystem, which is the desert.
 These ecosystems are hot and dry with very little vegetation and very few species of animals that call them home other than reptiles, arachnids, and birds.
 The large Saharan desert takes up much of the northern part of the African continent.

 As you can see, all ecosystems that exist entirely on land are terrestrial ecosystems.
-They range from the coldest places on earth at the extreme northern latitudes to the hottest deserts found around the equator.
+They range from the coldest places on Earth at the extreme northern latitudes to the hottest deserts found around the equator.
 Each ecosystem is inhabited by species of plants and animals that have evolved to thrive in them.